 What Do We Know About Breath Of The Wild 2?

-- Something that can really shake the series up and has certainly been a popular theory from many is that Zelda will be a playable character.
-This incarnation of Zelda certainly seems like someone that wants to involve herself in the action alongside Link and could become an interesting ally in the story.
+There's also a popular theory that Zelda will be a playable character.
+This incarnation of Zelda wants to involve herself in the action alongside Link, like we saw in Age of Calamity, meaning she'll likely become an interesting ally in the story.

 You can sign up for the latest info on the Nintendo website.

 Features And Changes